 Adobe, the Adobe logo, Acrobat, InCopy, and InDesign are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.
-Apple, Mac, and Mac OS are trademarks of Apple Inc., registered in the U.S. and other countries.
+Apple, Mac, and macOS are trademarks of Apple Inc., registered in the U.S. and other countries.
 OpenType and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 All other trademarks are the property of their respective owners.
+This whole article was originally written by Anne-Marie Conception.

 © 2012 Adobe Systems Incorporated.
 All rights reserved.
 Printed in the USA.
 9/12.
-Updated 2020-01-01 by JetSet Communications, Inc.
+Updated edits 2023-01-01 by JetSet Communications, Inc.